Jet Airways pilots' union asks India's top court to direct lender to release funds

-NEW DELHI (Reuters) - Jet Airways’ pilots’ union has appealed to India’s top court to direct state lender, State Bank Of India, to release interim funding to the grounded airline, according to a court filing made on Tuesday which was reviewed by Reuters.
+NEW DELHI, May 7 (Reuters) - Jet Airways’ pilots’ union has appealed to India’s top court to direct state lender, State Bank Of India, to release interim funding to the grounded airline, according to a court filing made on Tuesday which was reviewed by Reuters.

 Embattled Jet halted all flight operations indefinitely on April 17 after its lenders rejected its plea for emergency funds, potentially bringing the curtains down on what was once India’s largest private airline.